 Megalodon’s primary focus is to acquire high value working interests specifically targeting oil and gas resource prospects in continental North America.
 We do not limit our focus to any single geographic area because we strive to remain flexible and pursue the best opportunities available to the company.
 We believe one of our competitive advantages is our ability to acquire leases directly from the mineral owners through “organic leasing.”
 Because of our size and maneuverability, we can deploy our land acquisition teams into specific areas based on latest industry trends.

-We anticipate that we will generate revenue by and through the conversion of our leasehold and owned properties into company-operated working interests in multiple oil and gas fields.
+We generate revenue by and through the conversion of our leasehold and owned properties into company-operated working interests in multiple oil and gas fields.
 We believe our drilling participation, primarily on a heads-up basis proportionate to our working interest, will allow us to deliver high value at low cost.

 Megalodon Energy North Corp. is our Canadian based company that is developing assets in Alberta.
 Megalodon explores and develops oil and gas prospects through a company-operated business model.
 Management has the required operational experience and technical skill to propose, permit and engage in the drilling process.
 After a well is completed, we manage all of the facets of operations including transport, marketing and accounting for all production.
 This model ensures that Megalodon is directly involved in all stages of the value creation process, safeguarding our assets and interests while controlling the external production cost structure and maintaining general and administrative costs at minimal levels internally.